apache/beam/website/src/contribute/committer-guide.md

 After all the tests pass, there should be a green merge button at the bottom of the pull request.
 There are multiple choices.
-Unless you want to squash commits as part of the merge (see above) you should choose "Merge pull request" (the default).
+Unless you want to squash commits as part of the merge (see above) you should choose "Merge pull request" and ensure "Create a merge commit" is selected from the drop down.
 This preserves the commit history and adds a merge commit, so be sure the commit history has been curated appropriately.

 Do _not_ use the default GitHub commit message, which looks like this: